Group representation constituency: Diversion from original purpose

 The official justification for the GRC scheme is to entrench minority representation in Parliament.
 However, opposition parties have questioned the usefulness of GRCs in fulfilling this purpose, especially since Singapore has not faced the issue of minorities being under-represented in Parliament.
 In fact, statistics show that all PAP minority candidates have won regularly and that the only two MPs to lose their seats in 1984 were ethnically Chinese.
 One of them was beaten by a minority candidate.
 In addition, Joshua Benjamin Jeyaratnam of the WP won a by-election in 1981 at Anson, a largely Chinese constituency, and the first elected Chief Minister of Singapore was David Marshall who was Jewish.
-Technically, as the size of GRCs has increased, the minority has had less representation overall as the proportion of minority MPs per GRC has been reduced.
-Since minority MPs are a numerical minority in Parliament, their political clout has also been reduced.
+Technically, as the size of GRCs has increased, the minority has had less representation overall as the proportion of minority MPs per GRC has been reduced, which further reduced their political clouting.
+There are only two such MPs in SMCs who are of ethnic minority since the GRC scheme was introduced, namely Michael Palmer (who was the MP-elect for Punggol East SMC until 2012) and Murali Pillai (who was the MP-elect for Bukit Batok SMC since 2016).

 In February 2017, Minister in the Prime Minister's Office Chan Chun Sing said that if a minority candidate leaves their group representation constituency (GRC), a by-election will not be called.
 Chan claimed that the goals of having enough minority members in Parliament, and to ensure no political campaign on issues of race and religion, would still be met even if the minority member of the GRC left.